UWCS/rs118/src/chip8.md

 ### Task 1.7: Timing

 Have another look at the `speed()` method.
-To run games properly, the interpreter needs to run at a fix clock speed.
+To run games properly, the interpreter needs to run at a fixed clock speed.
 The return type of `speed()` is [`Duration`](https://doc.rust-lang.org/stable/std/time/struct.Duration.html), which is Rust's representation of a period of time.
 You can create `Duration` types with a number of associated functions, take a look at the docs to see which one is appropriate here.
-Your interpreter type should store some representation of the speed it is currently being run at (A clock speed of 700MHz is generally pretty good for most CHIP-8 games), and be able to return the speed as a `Duration` so that the `run()` function knows exactly how fast to run it.
+Your interpreter type should store some representation of the speed it is currently being run at (A clock speed of 700Hz is generally pretty good for most CHIP-8 games), and be able to return the speed as a `Duration` so that the `run()` function knows exactly how fast to run it.

 Make your `speed()` method return a period of time corresponding to the speed of the interpreter.
 You should not hard-code this, make it a configurable constant or something passed when instantiating a new interpreter, as different games require different speeds.

 ## 2: Fetch-Decode-Execute

 Your interpreter should be happily churning away burning CPU cycles for now, and the display window should work, letting you drag it around, resize it, etc. So, we have a virtual machine that does nothing.
 That's not very exciting at all, so let's change that.
 The virtual machine works pretty much the same as a CPU, with a fetch-decode-execute cycle.
 This entire cycle is one step, and what should be implemented in your step function.
-The basic of `Interpreter::step()` is:
+The basic idea of `Interpreter::step()` is:

 - Get the next instruction from memory (fetch)
   - Increment the program counter